 Repair of damage from September 2000 fire, February 2001 fire, and April 2001 ship collision.
 The coal loader built by Krupp was severely damaged in two fires and suffered significant damage during a ship collision.
 After each incident, Liftech provided on-site engineering to assist with repairs.

 The owner of two 40-year-old bauxite unloaders in Quebec, Canada, was evaluating whether to continue operating, to upgrade, or to replace the existing unloaders.
 As part of the feasibility study, the owner needed a condition assessment of the unloaders by an independent consultant.
 Liftech performed an on-site visual assessment of the structural condition of the unloaders.

-A Paceco Torque unloader, DM-11, has been operating at a bauxite refinery facility in Brazil since it was built in 1983.
+A bauxite unloader has been operating at a bauxite refinery facility in South America since it was built in 1983.
 Liftech performed a structural condition survey of the unloader structure and presented significant findings and recommendations in the structural assessment report.

-Liftech provided structural design review of an IMPSA unloader in Brazil.
+Liftech provided structural design review of a bauxite unloader in South America.
 We reviewed the workmanship of the primary structure, performed finite element analyses, reviewed design drawings, and provided wheel load and stability calculations.

 Liftech performed a seismic response study of a ship unloader on a stiff wharf structure and a flexible wharf structure.
 The study included a finite element time history analysis and a pushover analysis for three design Operating Level Earthquakes and three Contingency Level Earthquakes used for design by a port on the West Coast of the United States.